vertica/vertica-kubernetes/docker-webhook/README.md

 # How to Use This Image

-This image is used to deploy the webhook for VerticaDB operator.
-The webhook will be deployed at cluster scope.
-It will validate requests (and reject the invalid ones) to the VerticaDB CRD deployed into any namespaces.
+This image is used to deploy the [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for the Vertica operator.
+The admission controller is a cluster-scoped webhook that prevents invalid state changes to the custom resource instance.
+When you save a change to a custom resource instance, the admission controller webhook queries a REST endpoint that provides state rules for custom resource objects.
+If a change violates the state rules, the admission controller prevents the change and returns a error.

-See the official [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes) for a brief overview on how to install, configure, and uninstall the operator.
-See the [official Vertica documentation](https://www.vertica.com/docs/10.1.x/HTML/Content/Home.htm) for an in-depth look at the Vertica on Kubernetes architecture.
+See the [Vertica GitHub repository](https://github.com/vertica/vertica-kubernetes) for a brief overview on how to install and configure the operator.
+See the [Vertica documentation](https://www.vertica.com/docs/11.0.x/HTML/Content/Authoring/Containers/ContainerizedVertica.htm) for an in-depth look at the Vertica on Kubernetes architecture.

 # License